Qwe1rty/NodeDial/README.md

 ### Cluster Scaling

 To scale the number of replicas in the `StatefulSet`, you will need to run the command:
-`kubectl scale statefulset cdb --replicas=${REPLICA_COUNT}`.
+`kubectl scale statefulset cdb -n chordial-ns --replicas=${REPLICA_COUNT}`.
 This will add new pods one-by-one into the cluster, giving them a chance to synchronize with each other without overwhelming them

+Let's try adding one by setting the replica count to 2, which creates a node labelled `cdb-1`.
+Upon starting up the second node, it will attempt to contact the first node and synchronize the membership information with it

-However, this is a good time to point out that this fully automatic scaling process can only be achieved if there is a DNS server present, as the nodes will perform a DNS lookup to retrieve the IP address of the cluster seed node (the node `cdb-0`).
+However, this is a good time to point out that this fully automatic scaling process can only be achieved if there is a DNS server present, as the nodes will perform a DNS lookup to retrieve the IP address of the cluster seed node (the node `cdb-0`)

 Without a DNS server, it is still possible to have future nodes be scaled automatically but it will require you to manually specify the seed node IP address into the Kubernetes `StatefulSet` configuration. _**TODO elaborate on this more**_